 Reclaimed wood walls are the hallmark of rustic décor, but in this space, the suspended fireplace gives the room a decidedly modern edge.
 If the architectural style of your space is very rustic, keep the furniture and accessories simple to avoid overwhelming the room.

 This room by Jessica Helgerson has a midcentury-modern feel—the glass walls, slanted ceiling, and Eames chair are staples of the period.
-The wood accents and shag rug give it a slight rustic edge.
+The wood accents and shag rug give it a slight rustic edge, though.
 When in doubt, cozy lounge chairs by a window will always evoke weekend retreat vibes.

 In this living room by Jessica Helgerson, a midcentury suspended fireplace is surrounded by a collection of midcentury chairs.
 The wood beams, tall bookcases, and rustic side tables make the space feel extra cozy and layered.

-A farmhouse bathroom can be made to feel both moderrn and rustic—like in this space by Leanne Ford.
-The more traditionally rustic elements like the wood beam ceiling and clawfoot tub are kept fresh and modern with an all-white palette.
+A farmhouse bathroom can be made to feel both modern and rustic—like in this space by Leanne Ford.
+The traditionally rustic elements like the wood beam ceiling and clawfoot tub are kept fresh and modern with an all-white palette.
 A few black accents give the space depth.

 A fireplace is the center of rustic design.
 In this midcentury home by Jessica Helgerson, the brick fireplace is painted in a slate gray and surrounded with wall-paneled bookcases.
 An Eames chair and kilim rug give the space a cozy, rustic feel.

 Reclaimed Wood Ceiling

 In this converted schoolhouse home, reclaimed wood ceilings are painted white, while the walls remain in their natural color.
 Barn-light pendants hang above the dining table, which is outfitted with midcentury-style chairs.
 A wood and white color palette with red accents makes the space feel fresh and light.